gohugoio/hugo/content/en/content-management/build-options.md

 If `always`, the page will be treated as a published page, holding its dedicated output files (`index.html`, etc...) and permalink.

-{{< new-in "0.76.0" >}} We extended this property from a boolean to an enum in Hugo 0.76.0.
+We extended this property from a boolean to an enum in Hugo 0.76.0.
 Valid values are:

 never
 : The page will not be included in any page collection.